bsdz/google-drive-remarkable-sync/README.md

 Click in menu "File/Rename" and provide suitable name, eg "Sync Google Drive Books to Remarkable".

     1. Option 1 - Include library from Apps Script
 Click in menu "Resources/Libraries" and in "Add a library" paste "1_ftsHelqnCqBXAwFAOv3U-WUUm_n3_nENg7n6BrDDzze7EekBD9vmf-0" without the double quotes.
-In version drop down choose "Stable" Then press "Save" button.
+In version drop down choose "Stable - with syncMode" Then press "Save" button.

     2. Option 2 - Copy the code files from this repository into your Apps Script project being careful to rename the *.js files to *.gs files.